 In this paper, we join the debate on business innovation modes (i.e., approaches to produce effective innovation outputs) that is derived from the wider literature on innovation systems (Lundvall, 1992; 2007; Jensen et al., 2007).
 These contributions identify and study the impact of different innovation modes, particularly the mode focused on scientific and technology-based innovation (STI) vs. the mode based on learning-by-doing, by-using, and by-interacting (DUI).
 Echoing the seminal contribution by Jensen et al. (2007) and a range of other studies (Isaksen and Karlsen, 2010; Aslesen et al., 2011; Chen et al., 2011; Parrilli and Elola, 2012; Fitjar and Rodríguez-Pose, 2013; Nunes et al., 2013), we analyse in particular whether the combined STI&DUI interaction mode has a stronger impact on innovation output than the two separate individual modes.
-Following this classification, this study proposes a novel hypothesis on the effectiveness of business innovation (i.e. product and process), whereas the DUI mode tends to have a stronger impact on non-technological innovation (i.e. commercial and organisational).
+Following this classification, this study proposes a novel hypothesis on the effectiveness of business innovation modes.
+We argue that the STI interaction mode alone has a stronger effect on technological innovation (i.e. product and process), whereas the DUI mode tends to have a stronger impact on non-technological innovation (i.e. commercial and organisational).